jdunmire/HC05/README.md

 Example Programs
 ----------------
+The default library configuration uses a software serial port.
+The example programs will work with either a hardware or a software serial port.
+The configuration is changed by modifying the `HC05.h` file.

 `changeName`
     This application is one of the reasons I wrote this library.
 I wanted to be able to change the name reported by the HC05 because I